datacommonsorg/website/web-components/docs/README.md

 - `comparisonPlaces` _list of strings_
   - List of DCIDs of specific places to plot.
   - If provided, `place` and `childPlaceType` will be ignored.
-  - Use the format `"list item 1, list item 2"`
+  - Use the format `"list-item-1 list-item-2"` (space separated list).
 - `comparisonVariables` _list of strings_
   - List of DCIDs of multiple variables to plot.
   - If provided, `variable` will be ignored.
-  - Use the format `"list item 1, list item 2"`
+  - Use the format `"list-item-1 list-item-2"` (space separated list).
 - `maxPlaces` _number_
   - Maximum _number_ of child places to plot.
 - `sort` _string_